 - After that, place yourself on the right side for another 5 minutes.

-- Be careful, not to fall asleep.
+- Be careful not to fall asleep.

 You can bring your knees close to the abdomen if you feel the stool moving.
 Just like a baby sits in his bed.

-Laying on the bed on your tummy
+Lying on your tummy